springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 The `required` and `aria-required="true"` attribution is applied automatically.
 Unless `novalidate: true` is applied on the field’s data, browser validation will warn the user when they have not filled out the field upon submission.

-In the rare cases a field _is_ optional, it can be marked as such using `optional: true`.
+If you do need to ask for optional information, set `optional: true`.
 This will remove `required` and `aria-required="true"` as well as appending the text “(optional)” to the field label.
-This is the agreed way to communicate a field can be skipped.

 #### Data properties